subnero1/subnero1.github.io/_posts/2021-10-14-Subnero-at-Ocean-Business.md

 The event took place at the National Oceanography Centre from the 12th to the 14th of October 2021, after being postponed because of the pandemic.

-It was so nice to meet for the team to talk about our technology in person.
+It was so nice for the team to talk about our technology in person.

 We loved being part of the event.